Opinion Dynamics and Communication Networks: Behaviour Classification

 However, in order to be clear about the interdependence of the two parameters, we first tested all the configurations $k = 1 \ldots 32$ and respectively $d_I = 1 \ldots k$, and looked at the number of groups of individuals that share exactly the same opinion (denoted by $N_{G}$).
 A group in this sense can be formalized as

 where $o$ is the reference opinion string shared by all the members $c_i$ of the group $G_o$.
-All agents $c_i$ the opinion of which equals $o$ (that is the hamming distance $h(c_i,o) = 0$) belong to that particular group $G_o$.
-Consequently, $N_G$ corresponds to the number of groups with at least one member.
+A particular group $G_o$ comprises all the agents $c_i$, whose opinions equals $o$, (that is the hamming distance $h(c_i,o) = 0$).
+Consequently, $N_G$ is defined as the number of groups $G_o$ with at least one member.
 With groups defined in this way, the maximum number of possible groups is

-As opinions are represented as a series $k$ bits, there are $2^k$ possible opinion strings, but in the case that the number of agents is below that number ($N < 2^k$), $max(N_{G}) = N$.
+As opinions are represented as a series of $k$ bits, there are $2^k$ possible opinion strings.
+But in the case that the number of agents is below that number ($N < 2^k$), then the maximum number of groups with at least one member is equal to $N$ (i.e., $\max(N_{G}) = N$).

 The model behaviour can be classified by using $N_{G}$ as an indicator for different kinds of behaviour.
 The case where $N_G$ is near the theoretical maximum ($N_G \approx N$ or respectively $N_G \approx 2^k$ as described above) represents the cases in which the public opinion remains highly fragmented, since there are many groups with only few members (or even just a single one).
-The other extreme is represented by $N_G = 1$ in which case all the agents belong to a single giant group, that is: global consensus.
+The other extreme is represented by $N_G = 1$ in which case all the agents belong to a single giant group, that is: the society of agents reaches global consensus.

-In Fig.~\ref{fig:BehaviourClassificationKdI} this classification of the model behaviour with respect to $k$ and $d_I$ is shown using a $32 \times 32$ parameter grid formed by $k = 1 \ldots 32$ and $d_I = 1 \ldots k$. $N = 1000$ agents have been used for the experiments and five simulation runs have been performed for each parameter configuration.\footnote{On the whole, $5 \times 528$ runs with $N = 1000$ agents have been performed.} The two smaller grids on the r.h.s. represent the iteration number required to reach the stable state (top) and the variation of $N_{G}$ (bottom) observed over the five realizations.
+In Fig.~\ref{fig:BehaviourClassificationKdI} this classification of the model behaviour with respect to $k$ and $d_I$ is shown using a $32 \times 32$ parameter grid formed by $k = 1 \ldots 32$ and $d_I = 1 \ldots k$. $N = 1000$ agents have been used for the experiments and five simulation runs have been performed for each parameter configuration.\footnote{On the whole, $5 \times 528$ runs with $N = 1000$ agents have been performed.} The two additional grids represent the iteration number required to reach the stable state (middle) and the variance of $N_{G}$ (r.h.s) observed over the five realizations.
 Note that the stable state, in which no further opinion exchange is possible, is always reached, though the number of iterations required to reach it differs tremendously.

 Fig.~\ref{fig:BehaviourClassificationKdI} makes clear that a transition takes place from a population in which all opinions are the same (blue region with $N_G \approx 1$) to a population in which basically all the agents have different opinions (dark red with $N_G \approx 1000$).
 The third and in fact most interesting behaviour is observed in the area of transition in between these two extremes.
 It will be considered using a specific parameter constellation in the following section.